 TRAINING: Wake up, eat my oatmeal and hit the gym in the morning and in the evening.
 Always a mixture of boxing / kickboxing, wrestling, jiu-jitsu and sparring.
 Plus weights and circuit training twice a week..

 When and why did you start training for fighting?
-I’ve been doing martial arts since I was eight years old, but I started training for mixed martial arts specifically in summer of 2003.
+I’ve been doing martial arts since I was 8 years old, but I started training for mixed martial arts specifically in the summer of 2003.
 I had done kickboxing and jiu-jitsu for years, but I took it up as a career in 2003.
-I had a lot of jobs but I had never been happy in anything I did, so when I did this, it was the best thing I’ve ever done in my life – I’ve never been happier and so far things have been going really well.
+I had a lot of jobs but I had never been happy in anything I did.
+So when I did this, it was the best thing I’ve ever done in my life – I’ve never been happier and so far things have been going really well.

 Accomplishments in amateur competition?
-1995 Silver medal – world jiu-jitsu championships; 5 x British kickboxing champion; God knows how many times British Sport jiu-jitsu champion.
+1995 Silver medal – world jiu-jitsu championships; five-time British kickboxing champion; God knows how many times British Sport jiu-jitsu champion.